Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Interval Reachability of Dynamical Systems

 for every $i\in \{1,\ldots,n\}$.
 For instance, using the minimal inclusion function $\OF^{\min} = \left[\begin{smallmatrix}\underline{\OF}^{\min}\\ \overline{\OF}^{\min}\end{smallmatrix}\right]$ for $f$, the associated embedding system is given by:

 for every $i\in \{1,\ldots,n\}$.
 Given the disturbance set $\mathcal{W}=[\underline{w},\overline{w}]$ and the initial set $\mathcal{X}_0=[\underline{x}_0,\overline{x}_0]$, one can use a single trajectory of the embedding system~\eqref{eq:ct-embedingsystem} to obtain over-approximations of reachable sets of the system~\eqref{eq:dynamics-c}.
-Moreover, it can be shown that among all the inclusion functions used for constructing the embedding system~\eqref{eq:ct-embedingsystem}, the embedding system obtained from the minimal inclusion function (i.e., the dynamical system~\eqref{eq:tightembedding-c}) provides the tightest reachable set over-approximations at any time $t\in \real_{\ge 0}$.
+Moreover, the embedding system obtained from the minimal inclusion function (i.e., the dynamical system~\eqref{eq:tightembedding-c}) provides the best reachable set over-approximations at any time $t\geq 0$, compared to any other embedding system constructed using an inclusion function for vector field $f$ in the dynamical system~\eqref{eq:dynamics-c}.

 \begin{proposition}[Reachability using embedding systems] Consider the dynamical system~\eqref{eq:dynamics-c} with the disturbance set $[\underline{w},\overline{w}]$ and the initial set $\mathcal{X}_0=[\underline{x}_0,\overline{x}_0]$.
 Suppose that $\OF=\left[\begin{smallmatrix}\underline{\OF}\\ \overline{\OF}\end{smallmatrix}\right]$ is an inclusion function for $f$, and $t\mapsto \left[\begin{smallmatrix}\underline{x}(t)\\ \overline{x}(t)\end{smallmatrix}\right]$ and $t\mapsto \left[\begin{smallmatrix}\underline{x}^{\min}(t)\\ \overline{x}^{\min}(t)\end{smallmatrix}\right]$ are the trajectories of embedding systems~\eqref{eq:ct-embedingsystem} and~\eqref{eq:tightembedding-c}, starting from $\left[\begin{smallmatrix}\underline{x}_0\\ \overline{x}_0\end{smallmatrix}\right]$ with fixed disturbance $\left[\begin{smallmatrix}w\\ \widehat{w}\end{smallmatrix}\right] = \left[\begin{smallmatrix}\underline{w}\\ \overline{w}\end{smallmatrix}\right]$.
 Then, for every $t\in\real_{\ge 0}$, we have